zikun-li/zikun-li.github.io/_pages/about.md

 I am honored to have worked with Prof. [Tong Yang](http://net.pku.edu.cn/~yangtong/) at Peking University to learn different algorithms in data analysis and networking measurement, and Prof. [Jiannan Wang](https://www2.cs.sfu.ca/~jnwang/) at SFU on project SQL-Gen, which aims to devised an algorithm that automatically generates SQL expressions which selects certain information from data tables for the machine learning model.

-For the time being, I am applying for graduate school in computer science.
+For the time being, I am applying for PhD in computer science.

 # News